 Visibility goes often below 50 yards (46 m) while it snows or when the snow is taken up and blown by the wind.
 Thus, roads are hard to recognize and to navigate during these situations.
 Since the snow depth is unusually high, moose walk where it is taking them less energy, i.e. often on the roads.
 Thus, there may be a moose or two or three in the middle of the road when you drive around the next curve.

 Furthermore, people in the Interior are not used to wind and hence wind chill.
-Dressing like usual for the temperature and moisture conditions out there will leave you cold.
-In the Interior, people allow their kids to sleep in a tent outside at 40 below zero to become an Eagle Scout.
+Dressing like usual for the temperature and moisture conditions out there will leave you in thermal stress.
+Note that in the Interior, people have their photo taken in swimwear at 40 below zero and allow their kids to sleep in a tent outside to become an Eagle Scout.
 However, they wouldn’t allow their kids to go cross-country skiing on a 28F (-2.2oC) day with winds of 15 m/s on average.
-In the Interior, you know how to deal with cold, dry weather, but windy, and wet weather is rare.
+When you live here, you know how to deal with cold, dry weather.
+But windy and wet weather is rare.
 Thus, experience to handle it is low.
-We hadn’t so much snow and wind in the Interior for a long time.
+We hadn’t had so much snow and wind in the Interior for a long time.

 What weather situations do you find scary and why?
-Let me know by email, I am curious.
+Let me know, I am curious.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 Mölders, Nicole, 2019.
 Outdoor Universal Thermal Comfort Index Climatology for Alaska, Atmosphere and Climate Sciences, DOI: 10.4236/acs.2019.94036